Improving Your Recruitment Process: Best Ways & Practices

 LinkedIn shares that the “Digital Marketing Specialist” role is among the top 10 most in-demand jobs, with 860,000 openings.
 Yet, the market faces a serious shortage of about 230,000 digital marketing professionals in the U.S alone.

 Traditional marketers and agencies struggle to keep up with new tools and platforms.
-To name a few, skills like social media content, in-app strategy, SEO and website analytics are not topics they are familiar with.
+To name a few, skills like social media marketing, in-app strategy, SEO and website analytics are not topics they are familiar with.

 Hence, firms are actively headhunting for digital marketing talents.
 They are instrumental in making brands stand out in the virtual crowd.